Birmingham's Little Secret...

 Let's trade Birmingham city centre for a corner of Birmingham that's always in the media but not for the right reasons.
-I chose to get to know Soho House, once the home of a influential Brummie who did wonders for that West Midlands city.
+I chose to get to know Soho House, once the home of an influential Brummie who did wonders for that West Midlands city.
 Dating back to the 18th Century this regal looking residence served as the home and headquarters of Matthew Boulton, a man who pushed Birmingham to become a bustling and industrially rich city.
-I didn't know much about the history or really anything about Soho House so it was great that the volunteers had a wealth of knowledge to pass on to me whilst I marveled at the preserved rooms at Soho House Museum. £3.00 was all that it costed for a student admission.
+I didn't know much about the history or really anything about Soho House so it was great that the volunteers had a wealth of knowledge to pass on to me whilst I marvelled at the preserved rooms at Soho House Museum. £3.00 was all that it costed for a student admission.
 Getting from Birmingham city centre to Matthew Boulton's yard is really easy I took the Midland Metro to Soho Benson Road.
 I say this proudly that the Bullring doesn't define Birmingham!
-Buckle up B!
+Buckle up BHM!

 Does that street look familiar?
 I made my way from Soho House to Birmingham's most famous street.
 James Turner Street has become a tourist hotspot since it was featured in the controversial documentary series 'Benefits St'.
 I'm not going to sugar coat that I was slightly wary about seeking the residence of James Turner Street but it had to be done.
 I wanted to challenge the stereotypes of Birmingham that are fed to us via the news bulletins because we're all human aren't we?
 I didn't see White Dee otherwise known as Deidre Kelly, she's Benefits Street's Brummie celebrity of the moment.
 Who wants tourist appropriate areas when you can travel a few stops down the Metro line to Winson Green, Birmingham?
 Travel and creating new adventures doesn't have to limit us to the city centre when there's a whole city to see!
 Don't judge James Turner Street!
 Respect James Turner Street!
 Yes Deirdre!
 I won't judge!

 From benefits to manor houses I know that serving something different can make a great day out.
 I can now say that I've been to Benefits Street like many of my friends the phenomena has took hold of us all!
 Birmingham's got it going on and I mean this, I just wish I had made tracks to the alternative side of the city a lot sooner!
 Oh life!
 Times change and opinions get narrower but we must see the situation from all angles to then be able to make a clear evaluation.
 Dee must have been busy because she was nowhere to be seen, that was just too bad!
 Visit Birmingham should take a closer look at Handsworth and feature James Turner Street in next years publicity campaign to entice visitors to this alternative Birmingham residential street.
 Give me a chance and I'd put some of the lesser known Birmingham attractions out in the world for all to see and be inspired to visit.
 Brummie I've got you!
 It's not rocket science to visit the home of White Dee!
 James Turner St!
+Sure, I challenged myself!

 Desperately seeking a new part of Birmingham can be hard work so I built up quite an appetite by the time I arrived at Dawat Kurdish Cuisine.
 Dawat is located on the Holyhead Road close to Handsworth Booth Street Metro stop.
 I love Middle Eastern food so I looked for somewhere to eat within the Handsworth area to compliment my day of discovery in Birmingham.
 To the left was my food that I loved!
 Choosing to order the Kurdish Kofta kebab I opted to drink a jug of Ayran.
 What's Ayran?
 It's a cold and refreshing sour yoghurt drink that is very popular in Middle Eastern countries like Kurdistan and also Turkey.
 I didn't need a whole jug to myself but for £2.50 I guess it was worth it!
 I learnt that Dawat Kurdish Cuisine had only been open for five months so that explained why the decor and feel of the restaurant was fresh and shiny.
 I'll have room for a mint tea next time at Dawat Kurdish Cuisine?
 Supas!
+It tasted great!